 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the Manistee Downtown Development Authority are described in Note 1 of the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during the year.
+As described in Note 6. to the financial statements, the Manistee Downtown Development Authority changed accounting policies related reporting of accounting changes and error corrections by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 100, Accounting Changes and Error Corrections in 2024.
+The application of existing policies was not changed during fiscal year 2024.
 We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.